Grace-Ventures/frontend-interview-template/README.md

     - Ensure that the edit view keeps to the original data format (Only validated input can be submitted)

 ## Things to keep in mind
 - Please write the code as if it's a real contribution to a real product.
-As in, someone else may be coming in to add more features and make changes to your code.
+As in, someone else may come in later to add more features and make changes to your code.
 - The most important thing is that it works - think of it as implementing an MVP.
 You can use your preferred UI library to do the visual heavy lifting, but it is up to you to decide what is more UX friendly.
 - You can use any utility packages (lodash, redux, etc) and tooling you'd like.
 We have set up a basic template to get you started.
 - Document your assumptions.
 Many parts of an application can be implemented in various ways.
 Describe why you chose this implementation and what other alternative you thought about.